khushi-411/learnings/research_papers/12_n_grams.md

 ### Sampling sentences from a language model
 - **Sampling** from a distribution means to choose random points according to their likelihood.
 - To generate a sentence, choose a sentence according to its likelihood as defined by the model.
-Therefore, we are more likely to generate some sentences that have a high probability and those that have a low probability.
+Therefore, we are more likely to generate some sentences with a high probability and those with a low probability.

 ### Generalization and Zeros
 - Dependent on the training corpus.